6 Best European River Cruise Lines

 They are definitely well known and on pretty much every river that you want to go on they will have multiple itineraries.
 You’ll often find when you go to a port there’s often more than one Viking ship in there, because they have lots of different permutations of cruises of different lengths.

 Viking I would say has five-star service, they have good comfortable cabins, good comfortable beds, good quality of service and good food.
-If you like five-star service with a more of a Scandavian feel to it consider Viking.
+If you like five-star service with a more of a Scandanavian feel to it consider Viking.

-Also, they have many permutations of cruises that you can do within Europe and if you’re looking for something a little bit unusual or of different lengths, the advantage Viking has is they have loads of ships, so they have loads of choices of itineraries.
+Also, they have many permutations of cruises that you can do within Europe and if you’re looking for something a little bit unusual or of different lengths.
+The advantage Viking has is they have loads of ships, so they have loads of choices of itineraries.

 The next two cruise lines, both of which I also really like, are probably a more in the four-star category if you try to equate that with what you can expect on land.

-The first of these is a company called Avalon Waterways.
+First of these is a company called Avalon Waterways.
 Avalon Waterways is part of a really big group as it’s part of the Globus Travel Group.
 So, it has huge resources behind it and that means in the various ports they have long-established connections and really great excursions.

 Avalon is definitely focusing more and more on fitness and wellness, and on board they have fitness people and fitness classes.
 They offer active excursions and you can go on excursions that include hiking and biking if that’s the kind of thing you’re looking for.
 Also reflected in the food is a wellness approach.